 Basis of Presentation - The Company is considered to be in the development stage as its primary activities since incorporation have been establishing its facilities, recruiting personnel, conducting research and development, business development, business and financial planning, and raising capital.
-Since its inception through September 30, 2010, the Company has reported accumulated net losses of \$1.7 billion and cumulative negative cash flow from operations of \$1.3 billion.
+Since its inception through March 31, 2011 the Company has reported accumulated net losses of \$1.8 billion, which include a goodwill impairment charge of \$151.4 million, and cumulative negative cash flow from operations of \$1.4 billion.
 It is costly to develop therapeutic products and conduct clinical trials for these products.
-At September 30, 2010 the Company's capital resources consisted of cash, cash equivalents, and marketable securities of \$98.0 million and \$98.0 million of available borrowings under the loan agreement with The Mann Group LLC ("The Mann Group"), an entity controlled by the Company's principal stockholder (see Note 12 - Related-party arrangements, of the Notes to the accompanying financial statements).
-On August 18, 2010, the Company completed a Rule 144A offering of \$100.0 million aggregate principal amount of 5.75% Senior Convertible Notes due 2015 resulting in net proceeds of approximately \$95.8 million.
-Based upon the Company's current expectations, management believes the Company's existing capital resources, excluding any potential proceeds to the Company from its common stock purchase agreement with Seaside 88, LP (see Note 9 - Common and preferred stock, of the Notes to the accompanying financial statements), will enable it to continue planned operations into the third quarter of 2011.
+At March 31, 2011 the Company's capital resources consisted of cash, cash equivalents, and marketable securities of \$47.5 million and \$98.0 million of available borrowings under the loan agreement with an entity controlled by the Company's principal stockholder (see Note 12 - Related-party arrangements).
+Based upon the Company's current expectations, management believes the Company's existing capital resources will enable it to continue planned operations through the first quarter of 2012.
 However, the Company cannot provide assurances that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
-If the Company is not successful in raising additional capital through equity or debt financing or entering a business collaboration, the Company may be required to reduce expenses through the delay, reduction or curtailment of its projects, including AFRE
+If the Company is not successful in raising additional capital through equity or debt financing, entering a business collaboration, establishing other funding facilities, licensing arrangements, assets sales or other means, or increasing the borrowings available under the loan arrangement with its related party, the Company will be required to reduce expenses through the delay, reduction or curtailment of its projects, including AFREZZA development activities, or further reduction of costs for facilities and administration, and there will be substantial doubt about its ability to continue as a going concern.